 Before you start these documents please read all directions on the Downloads page carefully and follow them.
 You upload your mentor statement (completed and signed by your mentor), your completed employer statement, your PPP and your logbook onto your personal page at mijn.beroepservaringperiode.nl.
 Then you can apply for an start meeting with the Professional Traineeship Committee.
 We advise you to do so in the first 3 to 6 months after you start your professional traineeship.

-You will receive confirmation by e-mail with the date of the start meeting and an invoice for the cost of the meeting.
+You will receive confirmation by e-mail with the date of the start meeting and an invoice for the cost of all meetings you will have during your professional traineeship.
+You can pay the invoice in its totality or in three instalments.
 Please keep in mind that it takes approximately 4 weeks from your application until the planned meeting.

 You and your mentor must both attend the start meeting.
 With the Professional Traineeship Committee you discuss your Personal Progress Plan and your acquired experience.
-A written report and the advice of the Committee will be uploaded on your personal page, provided you have made the payment for the start meeting.
+A written report and the advice of the Committee will be uploaded on your personal page, provided you have made the payment of the invoice, or at least the first instalment.

 The interim meeting takes place when you are just past the midway point of your professional traineeship (i.e. after a little over one year, if you work 32 hours a week or more).
 The aim is to determine if you are on schedule, to discuss how you plan to complete the next step, and to make adjustments if necessary.
 Before the interim meeting your mentor must complete the interim evaluation form.
 You also submit your updated PPP and your logbook that records your professional experience and reflections, at least 2 weeks before the date of the meeting.